 No one likes to admit they suffer from self pity, least of all myself.
 When under attack from this dark attitude we tend to dress it up as something greater making ourselves out to be helpless and poor victims of life, abandoned by God and rejected by the world.

-I hate the negative / hard emotions and the bad stuff that happens in life but I love the sense of feeling ‘hard done to’ by life.
+I hate the negative / hard emotions and the bad stuff that happens in life but I love the ‘hard done to’ feeling by life the bad stuff causes.
 Self pity allows me to reject any responsibility and essentially give life the middle finger.
 Under severe attacks of this self-destructive aspect of my personality I experience something like depression and withdraw from the world, work, my relationships and God.
 I hide under the duvet shutting the world and it’s woes firmly out.
-I used to do this with alcohol but that stopped working.
+People that suffer with self pity use all types of escape methods to deny reality and the taking responsibility to change.

 Self Pity Is Fatal

-While on the surface self pity offers a sense of rightness and justification, underneath it is eating our very soul.
-Like the drug addict suffering from the illusion that the drugs they are using are helping them escape their lives while the truth is that the drugs are actually making their lives worse and their problems more.
+While on the surface self pity offers a sense of rightness and justification, while underneath it is eating our very soul.
+Like the drug addict suffering from the illusion that the drugs they are using are helping them escape their lives when the truth is that the drugs are actually making their lives worse and their problems pile up more.
 Self pity is like this.

 I have just caught this devious black defect rising up within me as my business is struggling and my mother’s Alzheimer’s is getting worse, I found myself feeling life is against me and that God has gone silent and abandoned me.
 And while it’s true that some life events are impacting on me, I had forgotten that my happiness and freedom comes from within.
-I had negated by inner being and attached my happiness to outside things – AGAIN!
-This is a constant trap for me personally and I only notice I have done this when things start to go south, and I end up going with them.
+I had negated my inner being and attached my happiness to outside things going the way I want them to – AGAIN!
+This is a constant trap for me personally, (denying what is), and I only notice I have done this when things start to go south, and I end up going with them.
 I start feeling disparaged, disheartened and burdened.
 Spontaneity and any joy have vacated the premises, leaving an empty space inside again.

 I personally have to admit that I LOVE A GOOD SELF PITY PARTY FOR ONE!